EntelectChallenge/2019-Worms/game-engine/game-rules.md

   * The Snowball hit at the "▓▓" cell.
     * Worms in the impact cell "▓▓", as well as those in the radius cells "██", are all frozen
     * You will be awarded **17** points for each worm you froze
-  * The Snowball will turn lava into dirt when within the effect radius
   * The Snowball will not destroy powerups
 * Be careful!
 Friendly fire will freeze your own worms
   *  You will be penalised with negative points based on the amount of worms frozen